butterfly-ops/docs/data-types.md

 If you have an image with size: 1000x1200 and the configution is set to resize image to 600x600.
 The image will be resized to 500x600

+> [!TIP]
+You can define just one dimension to fit the image to that dimension.
+Other dimension will resized respectively constraining proportion.

 ##### Center Crop

 Image will be resized first and cropped from wider size that outfits given sizes.